 Hazardous Vegetation and Combustible Material Ordinance

-Effective May 21, 2020, Placer County’s ordinance governs the abatement of hazardous vegetation and combustible material on both vacant and improved parcels.
-The ordinance provides fire officials with consistent guidelines to ensure adequate defensible space is maintained around structures and enforcement mechanisms are in place to encourage compliance.
+Effective May 21, 2020, Placer County’s Ordinance (Section 9.32, Part 4 "Hazardous Vegetation and Combustible Material Abatement") governs the abatement of hazardous vegetation and combustible material on both vacant and improved parcels.
+The Ordinance provides fire officials with consistent guidelines to ensure adequate defensible space is maintained around structures and enforcement mechanisms are in place to encourage compliance.

 Requesting an Inspection